lifeisgorgeous/mysite/content/post/ArrayVsListinPython.md

-### Revision: What is List?
+### Revision: What is a List?

 **A list** is a built-in data structure in Python that can store a sequence of objects.
 Like Array, for *N* length of **List** has elements indexed from 0 to *N*-1.

 A list is also ordered, mutable but doesn't need to be unique in Python.
-We can combine strings, integers, and objects, etc. different data types in the same list.
+We can combine strings, integers, and objects, etc. different data types in the same list and it can have values appended, removed, or changed..

 {{< codeblock  "listExample.py">}}